cdbzb/supercollider-rfcs/rfcs/0000-move-wiki-from-GitHub-and-host-as-static-site.md

 - Title: Move Wiki from GitHub and convert to a static site
-- Date proposed:2024-01-17
+- Date proposed:2024-05-22
 - RFC PR: https://github.com/supercollider/rfcs/pull/0000 **update this number after RFC PR has been filed**

 # Summary

 Move the wiki from Github to wiki.supercollider.online.
 Use [Sphinx](https://www.sphinx-doc.org/en/master/) to generate a static site.
+Adapted from @capital-G's proposal on Discord.

 # Motivation

 A wiki is hopefully a permanent reference.

-But in the history of SC, there has already been (at least?) one abandoned wiki that was migrated to the GitHub wiki, and while GitHub is a convenient place, [it may not a place we should support.](https://sfconservancy.org/GiveUpGitHub/)
+But in the history of SC, there has already been (at least?) one abandoned wiki that was migrated to the GitHub wiki, and while GitHub is a *convenient* place, [it may not a place we should support.](https://sfconservancy.org/GiveUpGitHub/)

 Moving to out of GitHub would allow the community to take ownership of the wiki URL and be independent of the code hosting platform, providing a permanent location for precious information.